pdkim/08-sql-intro-and-postgres/cheatsheets/postgress-shell.md

 # PostgreSQL Shell Cheat Sheet

 ## Starting the server
-*You must do this every time you restart your machine*
+*You must do this every time you restart your Mac*
 ```
 $ brew services start postgres
 ```